 S E A R C H D V D B e a v e r |

-NOTE: the DVD of Detective Story is compared to the Blu-ray HERE
+NOTE: the Kino Blu-ray of Detective Story is reviewed HERE

 A day in the life of New York's 21st precinct police station.
 Douglas is the hard-hitting, by-the-book detective Jim McLeod, whose world falls apart when, through his investigations of an abortionist, his own family becomes incriminated.
 Based on a play - and does it show - the film works well enough in general, but ultimately the message of a good cop overwhelmed by the inherent evil around him fails to come across successfully.
 The big main set of the police station is impressive, though, and a colorful supporting cast make this always highly watchable entertainment. |